-As Green Lake County's population ages and baby boomers exit the workforce, a long-term workforce quantity challenge arises.
+As Waushara County's population ages and baby boomers exit the workforce, a long-term workforce quantity challenge arises.
 Therefore, it is increasingly important to address barriers that prevent people from attaining their full employment potential.
 Although there is no single solution to demographically driven staffing challenges, four common barriers persist across areas and industries.
-These barriers are transportation, housing, childcare, and access to broadband.
+These barriers are transportation, housing, childcare, and broadband access.